 Words/Idioms Related to Rain

-It means ‘to stay under the roof until it stops raining’.
+It means ‘to wait out rain/to stay under the roof until it stops raining’.
 The kanji character 宿(やど) means ‘a hotel’ or ‘a place to stay in’.

 Because にわか雨 has started to rain, let’s do 雨宿り at that café.

 This idiom literally means ‘It will snow/rain a lot tomorrow.’
-It is used when someone does something nice and uncharacteristic of them.
-Here, heavy rain/snow is a playful metaphor for a rare event.
-You may also say 台風 (たいふう; typhoon) instead of heavy snow/rain.
+It is used when someone does something nice that they usually don’t (and when apparently it won’t snow/rain in the next day; here, heavy rain/snow is a playful metaphor for a rare event).
+You may also say 台風 (たいふう; typhoon) as well instead of heavy snow/rain.
+This is not a common expression you hear in a daily conversation but it’s used in anime/manga sometimes.

 相合傘 means ‘to share one umbrella among two persons (esp. a couple)’.
 Many kids (early teens) yearn for doing 相合傘 with their crush.
 It’s also common among kids to illustrate 相合傘 as to